 - Biggest weakness: More emphasis on paid channels than organic channels

-AdRoll Advanced Tracking is one of the most robust marketing attribution software available compared to other tools.
+AdRoll Cross-Channel Attribution is one of the most robust marketing attribution software available compared to other tools.
 When it comes to customer journey insights, AdRoll’s platform breaks down unique customer journeys by revenue, AOV, path length, first and last interactions to provide an in-depth understanding of each touchpoint.
 Even more, it allows for a comparison of attribution models to move beyond the last click.

 Understanding the customer journey is valuable.
 With the right tools, you can analyze unique customer journeys to gather the most accurate, detailed information, from which you can make educated decisions that increase ROI.